 The reason you so often see the word equity used in real estate circles is that banks often encourage clients to borrow against their equity.
 Mortgages for self employed people, for instance, may allow clients to borrow back some of the money they have already paid off against their mortgage if they fall on hard times.
 This is what is known as using the equity in your home.
 You can only use equity if you have some to borrow against, so it will generally take several years for you to build any up.

 You should be careful when borrowing against the equity in your home.
 Though it may seem like free money, you're actually just lengthening the amount of time it will take to pay off your home or condo and increasing the amount you have paid in interest over the course of the loan.
 Always go over different options with a mortgage broker or bank, talk to any financial advice friends you may have and even discuss possibilities with your real estate agent.
-For example, Cathy Erskine a Burlington agent, states that she encourages each of her clients to research all options before signing any contract and to always read the fine print to prevent future headaches.
+For example, Marie M. an agent serving Oshawa, states that she encourages each of her clients to research all options before signing any contract and to always read the fine print to prevent future headaches.